vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - Completing 80% of the Rocks every 90 days is a great job

-# 6, Why do we have to have meetings?
+# 6, Why Do We Have to Have Meetings?

 * Meetings
 - Meetings are not a waste of time